 In a special meeting, held August 24, 2016, Hickory City Council voted unanimously to approve two design service contracts with Amec Foster Wheeler to design the City Walk and two gateways.

 In December 2018, the City started relocating utilities and waterlines in preparation for City Walk.
 These relocations and infrastructure improvements along Main Avenue NW/NE have been completed.
 Renovations to Union Square and the downtown block, a planned component of the City Walk project, started on April 8, and are currently on schedule.

 In a special meeting on June 25, 2019, Hickory City Council awarded the final component of the City Walk construction to Neill Grading and Construction Co., Inc.

-An official ground breaking for the City Walk is scheduled for Monday, September 23, 2019, at 12 p.m., in front of St. Andrew's Lutheran Church.
+An official ground breaking for the City Walk was held on Monday, September 23, 2019, at 12 p.m., in front of St. Andrew's Lutheran Church.
 The City Walk is expected to be finished before December 2020.